Clubs, Orgs and Community Service

 Whatever your interests may be, there’s something for you at SNHU.
-Check out what some of our students have to say about the great activities and student organizations available on campus!
-Our office works very closely with other areas of the university to provide exciting opportunities for student learning and valuable services for recognized clubs.
+Check out our "year in review" to see highlights of some of the great activities and student organizations available on campus.

 With more than 60 recognized clubs and organizations, life at SNHU is busy and active.
-From the Environmental Club to the Frisbee Club, you're sure to find something that interests you.
+From the Environmental Club to RadioSNHU, you're sure to find something that interests you.
 But if you're not seeing your dream club listed, grab some friends and start your own!

 Below is a list of our current recognized clubs and organizations: